 It’s because of this personality trait that he’s one of the most coveted underground recording engineers in St. Louis.
 And I mean “underground” quite literally; Hutto records a range of bands in an analog studio he has built in his low-ceilinged South City basement.
 He is notoriously bad at self-promotion; this small business thrives on reputation and word of mouth only.
 Still, he seems to have no problem getting gigs, with scores of bands lined up to do business in his home studio.

 Part of this reputation has been earned from his years as a singer, guitarist and songwriter.
 From Sexicolor to the Phonocaptors to Walkie Talkie USA, Hutto has fronted some of the best rock bands in town.
-His current band, Warm Jets USA, features Christopher Keith on bass and Evan Bequette on drums.
-And in addition to his own band, Hutto also lends his talents to local acts like Bunnygrunt, the Incurables and I’d'ven’t with Eric Hall.
+In addition to his current band, Warm Jets USA, Hutto also lends his talents to local acts like Bunnygrunt, the Incurables and I’d’ven’t with Eric Hall.

 Despite these many projects, Hutto always finds time to devote to the studio.
 His analog style of tracking hasn’t translated into a lack of clients or a compromise in quality.
 In fact, just the opposite seems to be true.
 It’s almost weird how he can capture such clean sounds in that dusty little basement of his, and many musicians seek him out for this special feature alone.